ESA-RadLab/BERTCSRS/README.md

 columns which are needed for training, because of the size of the files.
 The [data/output](data/output) directory contains the outputs of the final classification.
 The Teams internal team folder contains a copy of all these files, as well as some additional output files.

-## A note on using a remote machine
+## A note on using the remote machine
-To prevent losing all training progress when the ssh connection times out during a long-running process, I use the `screen` utility which will preserve any processes running in it when the connection drops.
+To prevent losing all training progress when the ssh connection times out during a long-running process, I use the Linux `screen` utility which will preserve any processes running in it when the connection drops.
 [Here is a link to some useful examples of how to use screen](https://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/).
 A downside of using screen is that scroll doesn't work, so I don't use it when evaluating the model training.